-b. to constitute and define the authority of the Honor Committee; and c. to provide appropriate procedure by which the Honor Committee and faculty enforce the standards this Code establishes a.
-All students have the duty to know the contents of this Code and to conform their conduct to it.
-All students are presumed to know the contents of this Code.
-See §2.1(b).
+- a. to establish standards of honorable conduct expected and required of students at Western New England University School of Law; - b. to constitute and define the authority of the Honor Committee; and - c. to provide appropriate procedure by which the Honor Committee and faculty enforce the standards this Code establishes.